One thing you should know about me is that I come from a family of mental health professionals. Here’s my story.

 For one, the contractor wanted to replace the ceramic tiles on the floor with solid wood.
 They knew a place that sold reclaimed solid wood panels, so it would be like recycling better materials, which I loved.
 We just needed to decide on the colors in times of war, and that was it.

 Another thing that the contractor mentioned was using bigger windows.
 The old design of our facility barely had any windows because mental health was technically taboo for decades.
 However, since society accepts the subject more now than ever, it may be ideal for adding more windows that would allow the light to come into every room.
 Of course, they would still be one-way windows to follow our confidentiality promise to our clients, but it might help more than bother them if they could see the outside world.

 The contractor and I also talked about using solar panels for the entire building.
-I found this ideal, considering we did not need electricity in the facility 24/7.
+I found this ideal sustainability, considering we did not need electricity in the facility 24/7.
 My parents tried to say no to this because those were technically expensive, but we would not need to pay another dime to an electric company in the long run.
 The latter thankfully won them over, so we got solar panels.

 The unique idea that my contractor presented had a garden roof.
 Instead of the regular galvanized iron, they would fill the entire roof with grass and plants.
 Everyone could go up and relax there while waiting for their turn.
 More importantly, it could provide enough fresh air and shade, so we might not need air conditioners too much.